 Jérôme Lehucher is a partner in the International Dispute Resolution Practice Group.
 His practice focuses on investment arbitration, international commercial arbitration and international oil and gas transactions.

-Prior to joining the firm, Jérôme practiced for more than 15 years at leading international arbitration law firms in Paris, New York and Buenos Aires.
-He is admitted to practice in both Paris and New York and is ranked as a Future Leader in Who’s Who Legal: Arbitration 2021.
+Prior to joining the firm in 2020, Jérôme practiced for more than 15 years at leading international arbitration law firms in Paris, New York and Buenos Aires.
+He is admitted to practice in both Paris and New York and is trilingual.

 Award Mouse thought multimedia interface book medal screen monitor